ViktorDeWaele/VDeWaele/README.md

 # VDeWaele

-This Project has been created by Viktor De Waele to support the master Thesis.
+This Project has been created by Viktor De Waele to support the master Thesis revolving around the Stewart Platform.
 12/05/22